 3. Jewish people and communities in England in the medieval period

 Many of the medieval sources noted in our guide to medieval and early modern family history are relevant for tracing Jewish people and communities before 1290.
-The texts of royal letters and orders to sheriffs or commissioners concerning prominent Jews, their families and property appear in the Chancery patent rolls and close rolls.
+The texts of royal letters and orders to sheriffs or commissioners concerning prominent Jews, their families and property appear in the Chancery and .
 For insights in to how to use these records see our guide to royal grants in letters patent and charters.

 3.1 Records of immigration

 The England’s Immigrants Database 1330-1550 has opened up National Archives records documenting immigrants from the medieval period but it does not provide for searching by religion.
 Searching by nationality or place or origin is, however, possible and may be the best way to have a chance of tracing individual Jewish immigrants.